-Images of distraught, exhausted doctors and nurses fighting to save the lives of Covid patients have shocked the world in the past year.
+Images of distraught, exhausted doctors and nurses fighting to save the lives of Covid patients have shocked the world over the past couple of years.
 These medics faced some of the most difficult decisions of their careers when hospitals became overwhelmed and equipment ran out.
 Who to ventilate?
-Who to give a bed?
+Who to give a bed to?

 These uncomfortable feelings intensified as Nilsson became aware of the personal issues his team members were experiencing. “[One employee] didn’t turn up because they had a big fight at home, and somebody else had a break-up,” he said.
 “The volatile nature of the pandemic meant that if something like this happened, it felt more amplified and induced more stress.
 It was an emotionally challenging time for everyone and I had the feeling that I might be contributing to more stress for my employees.
 I felt guilty.”